 Our sales of potted varieties will only occur on Wednesdays in the Months of June and July this year due to labor shortages.
 However, You may order bare-root plants any time of the year.
 Our Hot House displays our potted varieties of daylilies alphabetically making it easier to find a particular variety.
 Hosta are displayed by leaf size.
 Bare Root field-grown plants are available to be dug from Mid-April thru October and will be shipped to you or can be picked up at the Gardens.
 We have Two acres of field grown plants for purchase.

 Supporting the Gardens

 One of the Garden's Goals is to select the best perennials and annuals based on not only beauty but other plant qualities such as vigor, re-bloom and hardiness.
 The Garden was also designed to show the average gardener what can be grown in this geographic area and what it will look like as a mature plant.
-Dave or Vicki are always available to ask questions on plant varieties, growing techniques, weeding techniques, plant pests, plant division, irrigation and many other garden questions.
+Dave is always available to ask questions on plant varieties, growing techniques, weeding techniques, plant pests, plant division, irrigation, and many other garden questions.
 Growing tips on various perennials are available at the Gardens.
 Dave and Vicki are not hybridizers of new Daylilies, Roses, Dahlias or Hosta, but envision their goal as selecting the best from those that are introduced by others based not only on beauty but other plant qualities such as vigor, re-bloom and hardiness.
 Displaying these varieties to the public creates interest in growing them.
-At the same time they try to educate the gardener on how to grow plants at their best.
+At the same time, they try to educate the gardener on how to grow plants at their best.